matyalatte/Texconv-Custom-DLL/docs/README.md

 -   The original exe: 686KB
 -   The custom dll: 487KB

+## Removed features

+Many features are removed from the original build to reduce the file size.
+-   WIC support (.bmp, .jpg, .png, etc.)
+-   3D textures support
+-   Little-used dds formats support (B5G6R5, B5G5R5A1, etc.)
+-   ppm support (.ppm and .pfm)
+-   Print functions
+-   Mutilple files processing
+-   Many optional arguments

+If you want to restore them, you need to use [cmake options](./CMake-Options.md).

 ## Platform

 The official texconv only supports Windows.
-But my implementation supports the following platforms and compilers.
+But the custom build supports the following platforms and compilers.

 -   Windows 10 + MSVC
 -   MacOS 10.15 (or later) + AppleClang